GabyUSTC/lds-homepage/content/authors/kaizhang/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Kai Zhang  (张开) is a Master student in LDS.
+Kai Zhang is a Master student in LDS.